This article contains affiliate links. If you make a purchase through these links, we may earn a small commission at no extra cost to you. Learn more.

 Free Public Land Camping

-Thousand Trails ($400–$600/year depending on plan): Unlimited camping at 80+ campgrounds with no nightly site fee.
-If you use it 20+ nights per year, it pays for itself vs. nightly rates.
-The Zone Plan restricts which campgrounds are available, so verify your route intersects with the plan zones before buying.
+Thousand Trails: Unlimited camping at 80+ campgrounds with no nightly fee.
+Use it 20+ nights per year and it typically pays for itself versus paying nightly.
+The Zone Plan restricts which campgrounds are accessible, so map your usual routes against the coverage before committing.
+Plan structures and pricing change more than they should — call their sales line for current options rather than trusting anything static.

 Casino Overnight Parking

-Hundreds of casinos across the US and Canada allow RV overnight parking in their lots — free or for a nominal fee ($10–$15).
-Many are full-service with power hookups, dump stations, and the occasional free breakfast offer.
-The reciprocal theory: the casino allows free parking expecting guests to spend money inside.
-Apps like Casino Camp and Campendium map casino overnight options with user reviews.
+Hundreds of casinos across the US and Canada allow RV overnight parking in their lots — free or for a small nightly fee.
+Many have power hookups, dump stations, and occasionally a complimentary breakfast offer.
+The arrangement is straightforward: they let you park expecting you'll spend something inside, which is a fair trade for a clean, safe overnight stop.

 Walmart and Truck Stop Overnights

-Pilot and Flying J truck stops formally accommodate RVs and offer overnight parking, showers, and dump stations at a fee.
-Cracker Barrel has a longstanding informal tradition of allowing RV overnight parking and is particularly welcoming to self-contained rigs.
+Pilot and Flying J truck stops formally accommodate RVs with overnight parking, showers, and dump stations at a fee.
+Cracker Barrel has a longstanding informal policy of welcoming self-contained rigs — no reservation needed, just park, sleep, and grab breakfast in the morning if you like.

-The underused budget-maximizing combination: State park passes in your home state and any states you plan to visit, paired with Passport America for nights when you need full hookups, and BLM dispersed camping for the nights in between.
-This combination covers virtually every type of camping situation at the lowest possible total cost.
+The combination that keeps working for me: a state park pass for your home state and the states you frequent most, Passport America for nights when you need full hookups, and BLM dispersed camping for the nights in between.
+That three-layer approach covers virtually every camping situation and keeps the monthly total as low as any system I've put together.

 Ready to Plan Your Trip?